estuary/flow/site/docs/concepts/schemas.md

 ### Generation

 When capturing data from an external system,
-Flow is often able to generate suitable JSON schemas on your behalf.
+Flow can usually generate suitable JSON schemas on your behalf.

 [Learn more about using connectors](connectors.md#using-connectors)